c0dejohn/c0dejohn/README.md

 - 🌱 I’m currently learning ...**node.js**
 - 👯 I’m looking to collaborate on ...projects like backend developer
 - 🔭 I’m currently working on ...
-REST API's desing whit better practices, on node and python
+REST API's desing with better practices, on node and python

 <!--
 **c0dejohn/c0dejohn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.